These activities for 1-year-olds are super easy for moms to put together!

 Browse through your holiday décor for some bells and let the little one ring away!

 36. Vegetable peel play

 While making dinner, let baby play with those leftover potato, zucchini and carrot peels.
-They will love the different textures and fragrances.
+They will love the different textures and smells.

 37. Tub drums